MucormycosisFungal infection - mucormycosis

 Exams and Tests

-Surgery should be done immediately to remove all dead and infected tissue.
+Surgery should be done right away to remove all dead and infected tissue.
 Surgery can lead to disfiguration because it may involve removal of the palate, parts of the nose, or parts of the eye.
-Without such aggressive surgery, however, chances of survival are greatly decreased.
+But, without such aggressive surgery, chances of survival are greatly decreased.

 - Blindness (if the optic nerve is involved)